Stixyie/Furry-Ai-Discord-v2/README.md

 ## 🚀 Project Overview

-The Groq Memory Manager is a cutting-edge AI memory management chat bot system that transforms how artificial intelligence maintains and leverages contextual memory.
+The Groq Memory Manager is a cutting-edge AI memory management chatbot system that transforms how artificial intelligence maintains and leverages contextual memory.
 Developed by [Stixyie](https://github.com/stixyie), this innovative toolkit provides a robust solution for persistent, segmented, and intelligent memory handling.

 ## ✨ Key Features